ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## insert_quorum_parallel {#settings-insert_quorum_parallel}

 Enables or disables parallelism for quorum `INSERT` queries.
 If enabled, additional `INSERT` queries can be sent while previous queries have not yet finished.
-If disabled, additional queries will be rejected.
+If disabled, additional writes to the same table will be rejected.

 Possible values: